Scheduling Gantt Chart widget

 • Collapse pucks: The widget will automatically consolidate overlapping pucks into a single puck to preserve screen real-estate.
 This toggle allows users to turn this feature on and off.

-• Mark current time: Current time will be represented by a red vertical line.
+• Show time now line: Current time will be represented by a red vertical line.

 • Expand legend: Determine if the legend is to be expanded or collapsed by default.